-Write an engaging ABOUT page that people want to read
+Write an ABOUT page that people will actually read!

 Do you keep putting off writing your ABOUT page because you just don’t know what to write?
 You’re not alone, plenty of people put off writing their ABOUT page because they just aren’t sure what to say.
 How much information should they share?
 Where do they begin?
 Should they write in third person or first person?
 Should they include a mission statement?
 A photo?
 A video?